Call us: 651-291-7263

 Do You Need to Call the Police After a Car Accident?

 Minnesota state law does not require people involved in automobile wrecks to always file a police report.
 If there were no injuries or fatalities, or the property damage doesn’t appear to be more than $1,000, then no report will be needed.
+In crashes with serious injuries or fatalities, drivers should definitely contact law enforcement and a personal injury or wrongful death attorney.

 What if You Don’t Call the Police?